 Science and everyday life cannot and should not be separated. ~Rosalind Franklin

 In this 4-week theme, we use energy as the context for introducing children to why and how we use technology, mathematics, and science in engineering design.
 In week 1, children build their own tool called an anemometer to measure wind speed.
-They then use their anemometers in week 2 to determine how much wind is required to move the sail boats that they design and build using the design process.
-Here, we introduce the importance of both math and science in design by determining how the required wind speed is impacted by the shape they chose for their sail.
+They then use their anemometers in week 2 ("Powered by the Wind") to determine how much wind is required to move the sail boats that they design and build using the design process.
+Here, we introduce the importance of math in design by determining how the required wind speed is impacted by the shape they chose for their sail.
+Anemometer activity adapted from NASA

 I. Measuring the Wind